ashotugo/cozychai/_posts/2024-02-03-wedding-series-intro-editor.md

 image: assets/images/9wed.jpg
 tags: [sticky]
 ---
 Hey loves!
-I’m thrilled to introduce the very first special edition series here on CozyChai, and it’s one that’s close to my heart: Wedding Planning.
+I’m thrilled to introduce the very first special edition series here on SipCozyChai, and it’s one that’s close to my heart: Wedding Planning.
 Whether you’re newly engaged, deep in the throes of planning, or just dreaming about the big day, this series is for you.

 I know how magical (and, let’s be real, how stressful) planning a wedding can be.
 There are so many details to consider, from picking the perfect dress to choosing a venue that fits your vibe.
 And then there’s the guest list, the budget, the flowers—oh, the list goes on!
-It can all feel a bit overwhelming, but that’s where CozyChai comes in.
+It can all feel a bit overwhelming, but that’s where SipCozyChai comes in.
 I’m here to help you navigate the journey with a bit more ease and a lot more joy.

 ### What to Expect from This Series